Two combined methods for the global solution of implicit semilinear differential equations with the use of spectral projectors and Taylor expansions: Index of the regular pencil and spectral projectors

 It is assumed that the pencil $\lambda A+B$, where $\lambda$ is a complex parameter, is \emph{regular}, i.e., there exists a number $\lambda_0$ such that $\det(\lambda_0 A+B)\not = 0$.
 Further, we assume that there exist constants $C_1,\, C_2 >0$ such that

-The condition \eqref{index1} \cite{Rut_Vlas} means that either the point $\mu = 0$ is a simple pole of the resolvent $(A+ \mu B)^{-1}$ (this is equivalent to the fact that $\lambda = \infty$ is a removable singular point of the resolvent $(\lambda A+B)^{-1}$), or $\mu = 0$ is a regular point of the pencil $A+ \mu B$ (i.e., there exists a resolvent $(A+\mu B)^{-1}$ at the point $\mu =0$ and, hence, the operator $A$ is nondegenerate).
+The condition \eqref{index1} (\cite{RutVlas}) means that either the point $\mu = 0$ is a simple pole of the resolvent $(A+ \mu B)^{-1}$ (this is equivalent to the fact that $\lambda = \infty$ is a removable singular point of the resolvent $(\lambda A+B)^{-1}$), or $\mu = 0$ is a regular point of the pencil $A+ \mu B$ (i.e., there exists a resolvent $(A+\mu B)^{-1}$ at the point $\mu =0$ and, hence, the operator $A$ is nondegenerate).

 If $A$ is degenerate and the point $\mu = 0$ is a simple pole of the resolvent $(A+ \mu B)^{-1}$, i.e., \eqref{index1} is fulfilled, then we will say that $\lambda A+ B$ is a regular \emph{pencil of index~1}.
 If $A$ is nondegenerate, i.e., $\mu = 0$ is a regular point of the pencil $A+ \mu B$, then we will say that $\lambda A+ B$ is a regular \emph{pencil of index~0}.
 Thus, if $\lambda A+B$~is a regular pencil and \eqref{index1} is fulfilled, then we will say that $\lambda A+B$~is a regular \emph{pencil of index not higher than 1} (i.e., of index 0 or 1).

-In the general case, according to \cite[section~6.2]{Vlasenko1}, the maximum length of the chain of an eigenvector and adjoint vectors of the matrix pencil $A+\mu B$ at the point $\mu = 0$ is called the index of the matrix pencil $\lambda A+B$.

-Various notions of an index of the pencil, an index of a DAE and their relationship with the mentioned notion of the pencil of index 1 are considered in \cite[Remark~2.1]{Fil.MPhAG}.
+In the general case, according to [\cite{Vlasenko1}, Section~6.2], the maximum length of the chain of an eigenvector and adjoint vectors of the matrix pencil $A+\mu B$ at the point $\mu = 0$ is called the index of the matrix pencil $\lambda A+B$.
+Various notions of an index of the pencil, an index of a DAE and their relationship with the mentioned notion of the pencil of index 1 are considered in [\cite{Fil.MPhAG},~Remark~2.1].